 RICHARD HAMMILL: My work as a chairman is not to accept motions contrary to other policies already established and voted by this session.
-If this body should wish to vote to reconsider a previous action, I will accept such a motion going to rule that the motion is out of order.
+If this body should wish to vote to reconsider a previous action, I will accept such a motion.